 The orchestra attracts both experienced professionals and young upcoming conductors and soloists to perform with us.
-During the life of the orchestra, we have performed many of the works of the 18th, 19th and 20th centuries suitable to our size.
-We have given concerts and radio broadcasts in the UK, Belgium, Greece and Malta and Spain and more recently in Dubai and Sharjah in the United Arab Emirates.
-In London we have peformed in the Queen Elizabeth Hall, St John's Smith Square, St Pauls in Covent Garden and most recently at St Mary-at-Hill in the city.
+During the life of the orchestra, it has performed many of the works of the 18th, 19th and 20th centuries suitable to our size.
+It has given concerts and radio broadcasts in the UK, Belgium, Greece and Malta and Spain as well as in Dubai and Sharjah in the United Arab Emirates.
+It has accompanied a number of different choral societies including the Crouch End Festival Chorus, the Cambridgeshire Choral Society and most recently the Islington Choral Society.
+It has performed in many towns in Hertfordshire.
+Elsewhere outside London it has performed in Ely, Cambridge, Chatteris and Llandrindod Wells.
+In London it has performed in the Queen Elizabeth Hall, St John's Smith Square, St Paul's Covent Garden, St Giles Cripplegate, and most recently at St Mary-at-Hill in the city.

 Former musical directors have included Sir Andrew Davis, Nicholas Collon and Edmon Colomer, now the president of the orchestra.
 Our most recent conductors have been Graham Ross and James Murray.
 Paul Barritt regularly directs the orchestra from the leader's seat as well as playing concertos.